Islam in Kazakhstan: Russian Imperial Period

+By the second half of the 19th century, Kazakh society was undergoing a profound Islamic revival that reshaped both social structures and collective identity.
+Although Islam had long been embedded in Kazakh life prior to the 18th century, this period marked a renewed and intensified expression of Islamic identity.
+Toward the century’s end, Kazakh authors began producing Islamic literature specifically for Kazakh readers, using a deliberately vernacular Kazakh language.

 Russian policy gradually changed toward weakening Islam by introducing pre-Islamic elements of collective consciousness.
 Such attempts included methods of eulogizing pre-Islamic historical figures and imposing a sense of inferiority by sending Kazakhs to highly elite Russian military institutions.
 In response, Kazakh religious leaders attempted to bring religious fervor by espousing pan-Turkism, though many were persecuted as a result.
 During the Soviet era, Muslim institutions survived only in areas where Kazakhs significantly outnumbered non-Muslims due to everyday Muslim practices.
 In an attempt to conform Kazakhs into Communist ideologies, gender relations and other aspects of the Kazakh culture were key targets of social change.

-In more recent times, Kazakhs have gradually employed determined effort in revitalizing Islamic religious institutions after the fall of the Soviet Union.
-While not strongly fundamentalist, Kazakhs continue to identify with their Islamic faith, and even more devotedly in the countryside.
-Those who claim descent from the original Muslim warriors and missionaries of the 8th century command substantial respect in their communities.
-Kazakh political figures have also stressed the need to sponsor Islamic awareness.
-For example, the Kazakh Foreign Affairs Minister, Marat Tazhin, recently emphasized that Kazakhstan attaches importance to the use of "positive potential Islam, learning of its history, culture and heritage."

-Soviet authorities attempted to encourage a controlled form of Islam under the Spiritual Administration of the Muslims of Central Asia and Kazakhstan as a unifying force in the Central Asian societies, while at the same time prohibiting true religious freedom.
-Since independence, religious activity has increased significantly.
-Construction of mosques and religious schools accelerated in the 1990s, with financial help from Turkey, Egypt, and, primarily, Saudi Arabia.
-In 1991 170 mosques were operating with more than half of them being newly built.
-At that time an estimated 230 Muslim communities were active in Kazakhstan.
-Since then the number of mosques has risen to 2,320 as of 2013.
-In 2012 the President of Kazakhstan unveiled a new Khazret Sultan Mosque in the capital, that is the biggest Muslim worship facility in Central Asia.